avwsolutions/opensearch-training-material/labs/04-Discover/README.md

 ### 2.1 - Setting an Absolute time filter

 During this task you have set a specific *Abosolute* time filter.
-This differes from the already known *Relative* *like 7 days Ago* .
-For a particular reason we are asked to only show orders between a certain period.
+This differentiates from the already known *Relative* *like 7 days Ago* .
+For a particular reason you are asked to only show orders between a certain period.

 Configure an absolute time (start date & end date) that only shows documents between <u>Sunday **14-05-2023 12:00** and **Monday 15-05-2023 10:00**</u>.

 Ensure you have applied the Filter configuration.

-### 2.2 - Setting Filters
+### 2.2 - Applying a single filter

-Some cases we also want to filter out certain nose.
-For example when we are only interested in *Women Shoes*.
+Some cases you just want to filter out certain documents.
+For example when you are only interested in *Women Shoes*.
 This can be easily done using Filters.
+Filters is a feature which is available in the UI.

 At the top left click **Add Filter**.
 Now search for the *category* field and you may see two types available.
 We will explain later, but for now just choose the `category.keyword` field.
-Ensure we use *is* as Operator.
-After this a selection menu is populated where we can choose *Women Shoes*.
+Ensure you use *is* as Operator.
+After this a selection menu is populated with options, where you can select *Women Shoes*.

 <img src="https://raw.githubusercontent.com/avwsolutions/opensearch-training-material/main/labs/04-Discover/content/filter-sample.png" alt="filter-sample">

-Before creation take notice that the *Edit as Query DSL* is not yet available.
-This is populated after creation.
+Take notice that before the actual creation the *Edit as Query DSL* is not yet available.
+This is populated after the actual creation of the filter.
+In essence filters are in fact easy to use UI that executes API calls.

 Now apply this filter.